Harold Lloyd Leno

-Lloyd was born in Willa, North Dakota, one of eight children and the second of three sons of George and Barbara Leno, both descendants of German immigrants from Russia.
-Music was an important activity in a family where the parents were organists and everyone played an instrument or sang.
+Lloyd was born in Willa, North Dakota, on November 14, 1952, one of eight children and the second of three sons of George and Barbara Lillian Klein Leno, both descendants of German immigrants from Russia.
+Music was an important activity in a family where both parents were organists and everyone played an instrument or sang.

 When Lloyd transferred to the academy at Walla Walla College, now University, he played in the college band while finishing his last two years of high school.
 At the beginning of his sophomore year in college, Harold Mitzlefelt assumed direction of the college band and orchestra.
-His leadership inspired Leno, who began thinking about the idea of teaching.
+His leadership inspired Leno and he began thinking about the idea of teaching.
 However, since the college was not offering a degree in band instruments at that time, he chose to pursue a pre-dental program.

-Following two years of study and teaching part-time at nearby Walla Walla Valley Academy, he returned to PUA for two more years.
-He had married Donna Hudson in June 1951, at the end of his stay at WWC.
+Following two years of study and teaching part-time at nearby Walla Walla Valley Academy, he married Donna Lucille Hudson on June 24, 1951 and returned to PUA for two more years.

 Leno began his college teaching career in 1953 at Union College, where he conducted the band and orchestra and taught related classes for seven years.
 At the end of his first year at UC, he completed an MA in music education at Columbia University Teachers College, a graduate degree he had been pursuing in the summers.